-More information and advice on the conditions in this part are given in your tenancy support pack.
+More information and advice on the conditions in this Part are given in your Tenancy Support Pack (not included with this draft tenancy agreement).

-- a You must pay your rent, service charge, water rates and other charges (as set out at the end of this tenancy agreement) every Monday for the week ahead.
-If you to pay by monthly direct debit, then payment must be received in advance of the first day of that rent month - b Service charges cover the cost of services we provide to some tenants such as lifts, concierge services, door entry systems and cleaning.
-We will tell you if you have to pay a service charge. - c You must also pay any rent or other charges you owe from a previous council tenancy. - d If you have a joint tenancy, each joint tenant is responsible for paying the rent, service charge, water rates, and other charges.
+- a You must pay your rent, service charge, water rates and other charges (as set out at the end of this tenancy agreement) every Monday for the week ahead. - b Service charges cover the cost of services we provide to you such as lifts, concierge services, door entry systems and cleaning.

+- c You must also pay any rent or other charges you owe from a previous council tenancy. - d If you have a joint tenancy, each joint tenant is responsible for paying the rent, service charge, water rates, and other charges.
 If one joint tenant moves out of your home, you will both still be responsible for the full weekly amount and any other amounts you owe us under this tenancy agreement. - e If you do not pay any amount you owe us when it is due, depending on the circumstances, we will send you notice that we will apply for a court order so we can take back your home.
-If we do this you will then have to pay our legal costs and court fees on top of the full amount you owe us. - f We can change the rent, service charges, other charges and water rates by giving you four weeks' notice in writing. - g If you claim Housing Benefit, you must tell the Housing Benefit Department about any change in your circumstances.
-Any changes may affect the amount of Housing Benefit you get and you must pay the difference.
+If we do this you will then have to pay our legal costs and court fees on top of the full amount you owe us. - f We can change the rent, service charges, other charges and water rates by giving you four weeks' notice in writing. - g If you claim Housing Benefit, you must tell the Council team dealing with Housing Benefit (replaced in the future by Universal Credit) about any change in your circumstances.
+Any changes may affect the amount of Housing Benefit (replaced in the future by Universal Credit) you get and you must pay the difference.